cbmr-data/cbmr-data.github.io/esrum/_sources/usage/access/access.rst.txt

    the project IDs via the `Search Project`_ tab in the `Project Manager`_.

 #.
-(Optional) To access human cohorts managed by Data Analytics, please
+(Optional) To access human cohort data managed by Data Analytics,
-   fill out this `data access form`_.
-For more information about available cohorts, please see the :ref:`p_human_cohorts` page.
+   please fill out a data access form, as described on the :ref:`p_human_cohorts` page.

 #.
 Email us at `SUND-CBMR-Esrum <mailto:cbmr-esrum@sund.ku.dk>`_, and
    include the IDs of your project(s) and, optionally, the data access